Soviet Test 184

 Most of the old United States CIA National Intelligence Estimates from the Soviet era have since been de-classified.
 Two relevant pages from the CIA National Intelligence Estimate dated July 2, 1963 are now available at this site.
 We now know that the initial guesses made by the United States about the weapon yields of the Soviet high-altitude tests were wrong.
 In the case of Test 195, it was not even close since the United States estimate was 1.8 megatons (1800 kilotons) instead of its actual yield of 300 kilotons.
 Weapon yields can be difficult to estimate, though, even when you have instruments near the test site.
 This was in the darkest days of the Cold War with the Soviets doing everything possible to conceal information about the tests (and also using 1962 detection technology).

-The United States originally did not know the names that the Soviets gave to any of their tests, so the United States assigned JOE numbers to all of the Soviet tests (named after Joseph Stalin).
+The United States originally did not know the names that the Soviets gave to most of their tests, so the United States assigned JOE numbers to all of the Soviet tests (named after Joseph Stalin).
 So Test 184 was originally known in the United States as JOE-157.
 Test 187 was called JOE-160, and Test 195 was called JOE-168.
 Although the weapon yields were wrong, it is likely that most of the other information in the National Intelligence Estimate was correct.

 The results of the Soviet high-altitude tests of 1962 were monitored by both the Soviet Cosmos XI satellite and (unexpectedly) by the United States Explorer XV satellite.
 A primary purpose of the U.S. Explorer XV satellite was to study the artificial radiation belt resulting from the earlier (July 9) U.S. Starfish Prime high-altitude test, but Explorer XV found more radiation belts than expected.
 According to NASA Technical Note D-2402, "The Effects of High Altitude Explosions" by Wilmont N. Hess, "On October 27, 1962, NASA launched the Explorer XV satellite to study the artificial radiation belt.
 But before it got in the air there were two artificial belts, and by the time it was up for a day there was a third belt.
 The Soviets conducted high altitude explosions on October 22 and 28 and then a third one on November 1."

 An observer is quoted in the Russian space publication Novosti Kosmonavtiki about the experience of waiting to watch the Mars 1 launch on November 1, 1962 from near the Baikonur Cosmodrome.
 It is described as a clear, cold day with a blustery northern wind.
 In the afternoon, he went into his house to check that his radio receiver was working properly, then went back outside.
 At 14:15 (2:15 in the afternoon, although official documents give the time as 12 minutes after the hour), suddenly a second sun appeared briefly in the northeastern sky.
-The flash of the second sun only lasted a fraction of a second.
+The flash of the second sun only lasted a second.
 He rushed back inside his house to check his radio receiver, but there was nothing but silence on all bands for nearly an hour.
 Finally, the reception returned to normal, and the Mars 1 probe was launched at 19:14 (7:14 p.m.) that evening.
 (Although the launch of the Mars probe was successful, communications with the probe was lost.
 The "second sun" was the flash of nuclear test number 195 (K-5), which detonated about 500 kilometers to the northeast of observer quoted in Novosti Kosmonavtiki.)

 The text above describes aspects of the Soviet high-altitude tests that are based on documented facts.
 (See the references at the bottom of this page.)
 The aspects of the Soviet space program described below are also factual, but their connection to the EMP from the 1962 high-altitude tests is my own speculation.